What Should You Pack for an Alaska Cruise?

 You definitely need it for mornings, standing on the cruise balcony or running around cruise ports.

-It does run a little small, so check the sizing chart; however, it is available in plus sizes.
+It runs a little small, so check the sizing chart; it’s also available in plus sizes.

-Our cruise itinerary began with a day in Seattle, then included sailing the Inside Passage, a trip to Glacier Bay National Park, stops in Juneau, Sitka, and Ketchikan, one of the rainiest cities in North America, and ended with a beautiful evening in Victoria, BC.
+With a cruise itinerary that begins with a day in Seattle, sailing the Inside Passage, a trip to Glacier Bay National Park, stops in Juneau, Sitka, and Ketchikan, one of the rainiest cities in North America, and ends with a beautiful evening in Victoria, BC, the waterproof jacket is a must.

 Don’t worry if you forget your rain jacket or don’t have one.